InsideLoop/InsideLoop/doc/Array.rst

    query and change the capacity of the array upfront.
 You can query this capacity with the method :cpp:`capacity()` that returns an :cpp:`il::int_t`.
    But this method is not needed in most production code as what you usually need is to reserve some space for future insertion.
-This is done with the You might have a look at our article on integers in this documentation.:cpp:`Reserve` method
+This is done with the :cpp:`Reserve` method

    .. code-block:: cpp